Santiago026/Data-Science-Foundations-using-R-Specialization/Getting and Cleaning Data/Week 4/Regular Expressions 2.md

 coldfire is STRAIGHT!
 'cause we keep getting earthquakes
 ```

 ## More Metacharacters: |
-- The laternatives can be real expressions and not just literals
+- The alternatives can be real expressions and not just literals
 ```R
 ^[Gg]ood|[Bb]ad
 ```